0xmatia/PiNAT/README.md

 ## Develop plugins
+Developing plugins is pretty straightforward.

 ## Internals
-The internals of the project are quite simple actually.
-The sniffer sniffs packets on the wifi interface, and passes them to plugins.
-Any plugins located in the Plugins folder will be loaded automatically and added to the loop.
-The plugins will proccess the packets - they have access to the packet through a special API: pynat which is a library written in C++ and compiled for python.
+The [sniffer](##What is PiNAT?) component sniffs packets on the wifi interface, and passes them to the plugins.
+Plugins located inside the Plugins folder will be loaded at runtime, and any packets sniffed will go through them.
+Each plugin can decide whether to forward or drop each packet.
+The plugins have access to the packets through a library we coded in C++ and compiled to python.
+We sniff, craft and extract information from packets using the libtins library.
+Routing and general network maniuplation is done through ebtables.

 ## Authors